-According to Renè Guénon, the three Canticles of the Divine Comedy would in fact represent an initiatory path and would contain numerous esoteric messages.
-After all, Dante himself invites us to look for the hidden meaning among his verses: “O you who have sound intellects, look at the doctrine which hides itself beneath the veil of the strange verses”.
+According to René Guénon, the three Canticles of the Divine Comedy would indeed represent an initiatory journey and contain numerous esoteric messages.
+After all, Dante himself invites us to search for the hidden meaning among his verses: ‘O you who have healthy intellects, look at the doctrine that hides beneath the veil of the strange verses.’

-If we think about it, being aware of being lost in a “dark forest” itself represents the first step towards enlightenment.
-The forest is a state of moral perdition in which the values that lead to the “right way” have been forgotten, that is, the road that leads to the improvement of one’s interiority and, therefore, to God.
+If we reflect on it, being aware of having lost oneself in a ‘dark forest’ represents the first step towards enlightenment.
+The forest is a state of moral perdition where the values that lead to the ‘right path,’ the road that leads to the improvement of one’s inner self and, therefore, to God, have been forgotten.
+To honor this special date, I bring you the 5 most beautiful quotes from the Supreme Poet.
+Let’s treasure his teachings and try to apply them in our lives.
+Let’s choose as ‘influencers’ those who have made the enrichment of the spirit their true mission.

 “Consider your origins: you were not made to live as brutes, but to follow virtue and knowledge.”

-With this exhortation, Ulysses turns to his companions to encourage them to continue their journey beyond the Pillars of Hercules, the boundary of the known world.
+With this exhortation, Ulysses turns to his companions, encouraging them to continue their journey beyond the Pillars of Hercules—the boundary of the known world.

-The purpose of human existence is not mere survival and the satisfaction of vain and superficial needs, but research, that of knowledge to enrich the mind and that of virtue to enrich the spirit.
+The purpose of human existence extends beyond mere survival and the satisfaction of vain and superficial needs.
+It lies in the pursuit of knowledge to enrich the mind and virtue to elevate the spirit.

 “Come after me, and let the people talk”

-Those who have a goal must not allow themselves to be distracted by what people say, but have to remain firm in their purpose and move forward with determination.
+Those with a purpose must not allow themselves to be distracted by public opinion; they must remain steadfast in their mission and move forward with unwavering determination.

 “If you follow your star, you cannot fail to reach a glorious harbour”

-Brunetto Latini was Dante’s teacher and here reminds him that being faithful to one’s vocation will surely lead him to glory.
+Brunetto Latini, Dante’s teacher, reminds him that fidelity to one’s calling will inevitably lead to glory.

 “Light has been given you for good and evil”

-We are in Purgatory.
-The sentence is pronounced by Marco Lombardo to answer Dante’s question about the source of negative human attitudes.
-In fact, men often trace the cause of everything back to destiny (to heaven), instead Marco Lombardo explains that we have been given the capacity to distinguish between good and evil, therefore evil comes from man’s free will, from his rational choices.
+We find ourselves in Purgatory.
+Marco Lombardo utters this sentence in response to Dante’s inquiry about the origins of negative human tendencies.
+Often, people attribute everything to destiny (to heaven).
+However, Marco Lombardo explains that we possess the capacity to discern between good and evil.
+Therefore, evil arises from our free will, our rational choices.

 “Love that moves the sun and the other stars”